duhnnie/Muxie-Desktop-Releases/README.md

 To download the latest version of MusicDex:

 1. Go to the [Releases](https://github.com/duhnnie/MusicDex-Desktop-Releases/releases) section of the repository.
-2. Choose the latest release.
+2. Choose the latest release
-3. Download the appropriate file for your platform.

 ---